oriolcolomefont/oriolcolomefont/README.md

   <h2>🎵 Catalan musician and music scientist 🔬</h2>
 </div>

-I’ve spent over a decade making a living from and for this wiggly air and cognitive phenomenon we call music.
-In the past few years, I’ve been shifting course towards the music tech space, though I’m still drawn to the endless possibilities that music’s multimodality offers.
+I've spent over a decade making a living from and for this wiggly air and cognitive phenomenon we call music.
+In the past few years, I've been shifting course towards the music tech space, though I'm still drawn to the endless possibilities that music's multimodality offers.
 I enjoy working with all kinds of folks—musicians, industry pros, academics, product people, you name it.

 With over a decade of experience as a professional musician, I've evolved into a music scientist passionate about unlocking the deeper patterns and structures in music through technology.
 My unique perspective combines hands-on musical expertise with cutting-edge computational approaches, allowing me to develop innovative solutions that serve both artists and listeners.